With Unrest There is Hope

 Keep Menu in Mind

-Just like in photography, you keep things simple for design purposes; this holds for your estimate and pricing.
-Restaurant patrons aren’t looking to be overwhelmed when it comes to reading a menu.
+Just like in photography, keep things simple for design purposes.
+This also applies to your estimate and pricing.
+Restaurant patrons don’t want to be overwhelmed when reading a menu.
 A clean, straightforward design will convert better than a list of options or large chunks of expository text.
 A visually pleasing design effectively uses white space and naturally guides the eye to essential menu items.

 Your customers are the same.
 Please keep it simple.

 Pricing shouldn’t be the center of attention.
-One way to downplay price is to remove any associated dollar signs, which tend to elicit a negative emotional response.
+One way to downplay price is to remove any associated dollar signs that elicit a negative emotional response.
 You want them to concentrate on the content, not the price.

 A list of prices aligned to the left or right is easily scannable, which could encourage people to choose lower-priced items out of habit.
 Mixing up pricing placement throughout the estimate will minimize decisions based on price comparisons.